-Charley Perez, President
+Charley Perez, Head Coach

 Charley is one of the founding members of RMTC, and was the first president of the club.
 As one of the active coaches for RMTC, he prepares and leads the weekly group workouts, providing guidance for all participants.
 He has been a lifelong athlete, having competed in track and cross country for Wichita State University.
 He began racing triathlons in the early 1990s, and started coaching triathletes in 2001.
 He is a USAT certified coach, and through his own company, CP Fitness and Training, he provides individual training plans for triathletes, runners, swimmers, and cyclists.

-David Heller, Sponsorship Officer
+Glenn Dyer, Sponsorship Officer

 Eyal Sella, Program / Meeting Coordinator

 Eyal ran his first ultra-marathon in the Israeli Defense Force when he was 20.
 At that point, he didn’t know there was a name for his 60 mile effort, and only thought it was part of his military training.
 Fast forward 26 years to his first triathlon in 2009 at Lake Catamount in Steamboat.
 He dabbled in running races and duathlons, until 2014 when he completed the Olympic distance YOLO triathlon.
 After that race he found RMTC and he now has two half-ironman tris under his belt (Boise and Boulder), and a P.R. in 2016 at Boulder.
 He continues his love for long distance running, and this year ran the Twin Cities Marathon where he qualified for Boston in 2018.
 His first event for 2017 will be the Jerusalem Marathon, where he’ll try to recapture some of his 20 year old ultra-marathon magic, including besting his brother who will be running with him!
 When he isn’t training he is hanging out with his four kids (2 grown, 2 to go) and dog or trying to keep up with his wife on marathon swim distances.